cobianzo/wp-env-sidebar-related-article/README.md

  `npm run test:js`

+ # Deploy the .zip plugin

+`node .github/scripts/build-plugin.js`

+will create `aside-related-article-block.zip` in the root folder

 # TODO

-- Add support to align the block to the left or right
 - We need CI/CD (circle CI or git hooks)
 - Refactor to typescript
 - Transform most of the styles in the css into json styles, with variations.
 - Create a version bump script
-- Create the script to publish the plugin
+- Create the script to publish the plugin.
+Run it every time 'main' branch is updated.
 - Create screenshots and a video demo and upload it to my website
+- Extend the tests for mobile devices and for other wordpress versions/themes
+- Localization